 Targeted Genomics testing places individuals on a spectrum based on the unique combinations with which these alleles present themselves in the genome.
 These results can be used both to guide individual treatment and predict potential risk in family members.

 Absolutely.
 The presence of any combination of celiac associated alleles in an individual’s genome indicates an inherited genotype predisposed to gluten intolerance.

-Absence of these alleles carries a negative predictive value greater than 90%, enough to rule out a diagnosis of celiac disease.
+Absence of these alleles carries a negative predictive value close to 100%, enough to rule out a diagnosis of celiac disease.
 These results provide an alternative to invasive procedures such as small bowel biopsies.

 Asymptomatic individuals can still carry these genes and pass them on to family members.